zen0bit/awesome-stars/topics.md

 - [isaron/git-touch](https://github.com/isaron/git-touch) - An open-source app for GitHub, GitLab, Bitbucket, Gitea, and Gitee(码云), built with Flutter
 - [phyver/GameShell](https://github.com/phyver/GameShell) - a game to learn (or teach) how to use standard commands in a Unix shell
 - [leitbogioro/Tools](https://github.com/leitbogioro/Tools) - Something about tools
-- [TuxVinyards/qqX](https://github.com/TuxVinyards/qqX) - qqX - A basically better Virtual Machine Manager for Quickemu and Qemu - easy builds of Windows, Mac and Linux for advanced users and beginners alike.
+- [TuxVinyards/qqX](https://github.com/TuxVinyards/qqX) - qqX Virtual Machine Manager - Next level front end for Quickemu / Qemu provides easy builds of Windows, Mac and Linux.
+Ideal for advanced users and beginners alike.
 - [stud0709/OneMoreSecret](https://github.com/stud0709/OneMoreSecret) - Password management based on Android KeyStore, QR and Bluetooth
 - [vmonaco/kloak](https://github.com/vmonaco/kloak) - Keystroke-level online anonymization kernel: obfuscates typing behavior at the device level.
 - [nkxxll/byebye](https://github.com/nkxxll/byebye) - byebye is a command line interface to logout, lock, suspend, hibernate, shutdown, reboot, from the command line on every Linux system (with xdg-screensaver on X11 or swaylock on wayland).